sebastiandine/openNES-Snake/README.md

 ![IMG1](snake-screenhost-1.png) ![IMG2](snake-screenhost-2.png) ![IMG3](snake-screenhost-3.png)

 ## Project Description
-This project marks the first entry in hopefuly a long line of projects, which attend to rebuild classic video games
+This project is the first entry in what I hope will be a long line of projects aimed at recreating classic video games
-for the Nintendo Entertainment System on an Open Source basis.
+for the Nintendo Entertainment System on an open source basis.
-The purpose of these projects is to get more enthusiastic people into programming for the NES by providing code examples and a starting points for making new games from the scratch.
+The purpose of these projects is to get more enthusiastic people interested in programming for the NES by providing code examples and providing a starting point for developing new games from scratch.

-This particular project aims to rebuild the classic game Snake, also known as Nibbles.
-Since it is the first of its kind in terms of this project series, it is stripped down to the core mechanics of the original game, in order to avoid an overhead of information for future beginners but also because of the lack of knowledge of the main contributor at the time :stuck_out_tongue_winking_eye:.
+This particular project aims to recreate the classic game Snake, also known as Nibbles.
+As it is the first of its kind in this series of projects, it is reduced to the core mechanics of the original game, in order to avoid information overload for future beginners but also because of the lack of knowledge of the main author at that time :stuck_out_tongue_winking_eye:.

-The project has been coded completely in C, using Shiru's NESLib and the cc65 cross compiler (for further references see the Toolkit section).
+The project was programmed entirely in C, using Shiru's NESLib and the cc65 cross compiler (for more references see the Toolkit section).

 ## License
 This project is licensed under the zlib license.
 See also the attached README file.